 The procedure to obtain the mould can be summarized in eight main steps (See Figure 3):

-Drawing the axe shape onto a valve.
-A piece ofproved quite useful.
+- Drawing the axe shape onto a valve.
+A piece of charcoal proved quite useful.

-Engraving the profile of the shape with a bronze awl.
+- Engraving the profile of the shape with a bronze awl.
 As it has to be submitted to strong muscular pressure, it should be handled properly.
-Good results can also be obtained by usingpoints or flakes.
+Good results can also be obtained by using flint points or flakes.

 Since this represents a first-experience, the entire process required about 20 hours.
 We can estimate that a time reduction of 30% can be achieved starting from two small, homogeneous sized blocks of stone and skipping the first two steps.
 Finally the valves weigh approximately 1.8 kg each.